ntavelis/auth-email/README.md

 ## Email markup
 To change the look of the activation email you sent to the user, you have to modify the `resources/views/emails/auth.blade.php` blade file.

-This file uses Laravel's 5.4 new feature markdown mailables, please refer to the Laravel's documentation for details. https://laravel.com/docs/5.4/mail#markdown-mailables
+This file uses Laravel's 5.4 new feature markdown mailables, please refer to the Laravel documentation for details. https://laravel.com/docs/5.4/mail#markdown-mailables

 ## Generated Files